Hone logo

 Key Requirements:

-• If the input array is empty, the Pop type should result in an empty tuple [].
+• Empty Array Handling: If the array is empty, the function should return undefined.

 Expected Behavior: